-Chime offers a terrific online savings and checking account geared toward savers.
-Using the Chime checkbook feature, you can send checks to anyone you wish; fee free.
+Chime® is an award-winning financial app and debit card that offers a terrific online savings and checking account geared toward savers.
+Using the Chime checkbook feature, you can send checks to anyone you wish; fee-free.

 To open a Chime account, there is no credit check.
-When approved, you’ll have access to a Chime Visa Debit Card, a Spending Account, and an optional savings account should you need one.
+When approved, you’ll have access to a Chime Visa® Credit Card, a Spending Account, and an optional savings account should you need one.

 Read More: Chime Review – Fee-Free Account

 Aspiration is an online “neobank” that offers access to high-interest spend and save accounts without fees.
-It’s completely free to set up an account with Aspiration and, once you do so, you can unlock their cash bonus and cashback features.
-This includes a $150 cash bonus ($200 for Aspiration Plus) if you spend $1,000 in the first 60 days of opening your account as well as up to 3-5% cash back in your favorite stores, including Warby Parker, Target, and Walmart.
+It’s completely free to set up an account with Aspiration and, once you do so, you can unlock their cashback features.
+This includes up to 3-5% cash back in your favorite stores, including Warby Parker, Target, and Walmart.